ViktorTigerstrom/lnd/docs/remote-signing.md

 # Enable the use of a remote signer.
 remotesigner.enable=true

-# Specify that an outbound remote signer is being used.
+# Specify that the watch-only node will accept an incoming connection from the
-remotesigner.signerrole=watchonly-outbound
+# remote signer.
+remotesigner.allowinboundconnection=true
 ```

 It is also recommended to set the following parameter, which defines the